 Tutorial SF 1

-The spatial filter has a left-inverse $Aₛ$ of dimension $p⋅n$ verifying $AₛBₛ=I$, where $I$ is the identity matrix.
+The spatial filter has a left-inverse $Aₛ$ of dimension $P⋅N$ verifying $AₛBₛ=I$, where $I$ is the identity matrix.

-The goal of spatial filters is to filter out $n-p$ undesired components, thus they are very useful for removing noise, or, more in general, unwanted components from the data.
+The goal of spatial filters is to filter out $Q=N-P$ undesired components, thus they are very useful for removing noise, or, more in general, unwanted components from the data.
 They work by sorting the components according to a measurable criterion.
 Then, the components within a suitable range of the criterion are eliminated.

-In fact, $Bₛ$ is formed by a subset of $p$ columns of $B$ and $Aₛ$ is formed by the same subset of $p$ rows of $A$.
+In fact, $Bₛ$ is formed by a subset of $P$ columns of $B$ and $Aₛ$ is formed by the same subset of $P$ rows of $A$.

 All filtered components are given by